Ask us about $1,000 Off Invisalign Now through the end of the year!

 A small incision will be made to prepare the site for the new bone, and it will be anchored into place.
 On occasion, a synthetic membrane may be used to cover the new bone.
 This membrane prevents soft tissue and bacterial invasions and encourages new bone growth.
 The bone grafting surgery does not require an overnight stay, and you will be provided with comprehensive instructions for your post-operative care.
 Your dentist will prescribe medications to help manage infection, discomfort, and swelling.

-Why Choose Sinada Dental for Bone Grafting?
+Why Choose Sinada Dental for Bone Grafting in Houston?

 At Sinada Dental, we have a team of general dentistry professionals who are highly trained and experienced in oral and maxillofacial surgical procedures.
 For your bone grafting procedure in Houston, we’ll curate a personalized treatment plan designed to improve your overall dental health and quality of life.
 If you have any questions or would like to schedule your initial exam, simply give our office a call today.